Skip to content

 An event group can also be the focus of the inspector.
 This way, you can enter details for all events in the entire event group simultaneously (see below).

 When opening the event inspector for an event that belongs to a production, the focus will be the production by default.
-If the event does not belong to a production, the focus will be the event itself.
+If the opened event doesn’t belong to a production, the focus will be the event itself.
 A Yesplan administrator can determine that the focus is always on the event when opening the inspector, irrespective of whether the event belongs to a production or not.
 The parameter “Always open event inspector with focus on” can be set in the System Preferences.

 By clicking an event or event group in the event structure at the left, you shift the focus of the inspector.
 This allows you to navigate between the different events and event groups that belong to the same event structure.